aiven/aiven-docs/docs/products/services.md

 import PG from "@site/static/images/logos/pg.svg";
 import Valkey from "@site/static/images/logos/valkey.svg";

-Use our fully managed services to stream, store, or observe your data.
+Use our fully managed services to stream, store, or analyze your data.
 Deploy individual services and advanced data pipelines in minutes.

 ## Stream